SEVERNSIDE BIRDS

 The mid point of the patch is the village of Severn Beach and the Second Severn Crossing.
 The habitat at Severn Beach consists of coastal scrub opposite the Seabank Power station and Energy Recovery centre, joining a small area of salt marsh.
 North of here is the shingle “beach”, the usual location for the high tide wader roost.
 The tall concrete sea defences then extend north to the Second Severn Crossing.

-There are some recently created small pools, the “Orchard pools”, inland from the village, just to the east of the A403 (grid reference ST 543838).
+There are some small pools, the “Orchard pools”, inland from the village, just to the east of the A403 (grid reference ST 543838).
 One of these pools is easily viewed from the lane here.

 The northern section runs from the Second Crossing to New Passage, Northwick Warth, Aust Warth then Aust Cliff.